Zündapp KS 50 1972. Ref 1

 the head.
 Pull apart the cylinder gently.
 Bring a finger under the cylinder when it comes off

 crankcase hollow.
 For security fill the crankcase hole with paper.
 This is 95% security.
 Of course you can snap away a ring on your floor and never find it until months later.
 Tap then the piston pin out with a rubber mallet and a drift pin.
 Bring 2 finger under the piston to take the needle roller bearing that may fall down.
 Have a wooden piece as a holding on between connecting rood and stud bolts.

 Now we are ready so far.
 Next work is to bring the remaining engine parts of the frame and lift it up on your bench.
 This of course if it is needed.

 It may be nice for your knees to stand up and take a rest.
 You can also pour up some coffee and get thought about what's has been done.
-Remember also that is extremely important to have good order of all pieces, nuts and screws.
-Then go inside your home, kiss wife/girl friend and go to bed.
+Remember also that it is extremely important to have good control of all pieces, nuts and screws.
+Then go inside your home, kiss wife/girl/friend and go to bed.
 You have not strength for more.

-Start with work next day after a good sleep.
+Start with work next day after a good nights sleep.

 tell you how to continue dismantling engine on your workbench.

 Cross view of engine.
 Ref 1